CS-4110-Compilers/project-1/README.md

 # How to Run

 1. Open Project Folder
 2. To input test code open toy_program.txt paste or type test code and save
+3. Run parser.py

 # If Using IDLE
 Right click parser.py then click Run -> Run Module